-She also track her miles down to Escondido, where she has to drive to drives to twice every month to purchase new product (color etc., things Linda does not provided)
+She also tracks her miles down to Escondido, where she has to drive to twice every month to purchase new product (color etc., things Linda does not provide)

 Yvette Romero has worked as a makeup artist and hairstylist for 16 years now and has been with Bella Mia for 10 of those years.
 She said she “used to live at the salon,” before having her baby.
 She would regularly work 13 hour days and really enjoyed the money she was making.
 When asked about the flexibility of being self employed she responded “you get out what you put into it,” explaining her long hours and the financial freedom she now enjoys.
 When asked about what makes a good place to work, she said that ambiance is important to her, that and the people she works with- Bellamia feels like her second home and she loves working there, but she’d never want to own her own salon.
 She doesn’t want that kind of responsibility.

 Yvette has cut back on her working hours and now works an opposite schedule of her husband’s so they don’t have to pay childcare.
 She doesn’t accept credit cards and rarely tracks or claims the cash she gets from clients.
 Her biggest fear is being audited.
 Her sister is her accountant.

 Despite identifying as self-employed, both of the stylists continue to think of Linda as their boss.
 Each hair-stylist’s schedule is totally within their control (as far as what days and how long to work), but they completely relinquish control of the details to the salon receptionist – like what appointments to book and when, or to limit low revenue appointments.
 The scheduling process is currently optimized for filling every time-slot instead of maximizing revenue.

 Emotion in everything

 - Clients are emotional about their hair and their hairdresser